 “Gonna bring it on home” *

-Just a comment about a refrigerator or mini-bar in a hotel room: when I first travelled to the US nearly 30 years ago almost every room I stayed in had these.
+Just a comment about a refrigerator or mini-bar in a hotel room.
+When I first travelled to the US nearly 30 years ago almost every room I stayed in had one.
 But on this trip it’s been notable how few rooms now have these items.
-A mini-bar I can perhaps understand because I’m sure these are open to abuse or theft by some guests, but I think a refrigerator should be a standard item in a hotel room.
+A mini-bar I can perhaps understand because I’m sure these are open to abuse or theft by some guests.
+A refrigerator should be a standard item in a hotel room.
 This must be a deliberate policy to try and stop guests doing what I did most days – going to the local 7-11 or store and stocking up on food and drink for breakfast or other meals.
-But it doesn’t work – as evidenced that I still went and bought the stuff anyway – and the most irritating aspect is that it makes for a bad customer experience, something the hotels don’t seem to appreciate.
+But it doesn’t work, as evidenced that I still went and bought the stuff anyway.
+But the most irritating aspect is that it makes for a bad customer experience, something the hotels don’t seem to appreciate.

 The Untouchables Tour

 To explore some more about Chicago’s history this morning I go on the Untouchables Tour.
 I’d read about the tour before I left home and it had good reviews.
 It’s all about the gangster hot – and hit – spots around the city.
 The bus tour has a commentary about the “old hoodlum haunts, brothels, gambling dens and sites of gangland shootouts.”
 If you want to take it make sure you book in advance.
 It’s regularly sold out and a few folks who just turned up for the tour I took, hoping to get on, were turned away.